Goals of Web Security

 - User Privacy

-- Prevent unauthorized access of other user's information
+- Prevent unauthorized access of other users' information

 - Other users by logged-in users